Balsamic and Onion Pot Roast

 Tips for Making Pot Roast in the Slow Cooker:

-- Second, don’t use too much liquid for any crockpot cooking, but especially for pot roast.
+- Second, don’t use too much liquid for crockpot cooking, but especially for pot roast.

 - Third, be sure there is plenty of flavor in the liquids you’re using.
-All day cooking can make foods bland if there isn’t a flavorful liquid.
+All day crockpot cooking can make foods bland if there isn’t a flavorful cooking liquid.

 - I used a very thick chuck roast from Costco; here’s how my roast looked after I trimmed it.
 (I had to cut it to get the pockets of fat and get it to fit in my Crockpot.)
 I save all the scraps in a container which goes in the freezer, and then use them to make beef stock.

-- In a small saucepan, reduce 1 cup beef stock to 1/2 cup.
+- In a small saucepan on the stove, reduce 1 cup beef stock to 1/2 cup.

 - While the meat browns, cut the onions and put them in the Crockpot.